-This is where SoFi Money comes in.
+This is where SoFi Checking and Savings comes in.
 You’ll be able to see the big picture on your spending and keep tabs on your cash flow.
-SoFi Money is a cash management account that makes it easy to know where you stand and what you spend.
+SoFi Checking and Savings is a checking and savings account that makes it easy to know where you stand and what you spend.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.